 Any student who wants to protest an improper action is advised to meet with the faculty member promptly to discuss the concern.
-If resolution is not achieved, the student meets with the course coordinator or Baccalaureate Program Director.
-When resolution is not attained or mutual understanding of the issue or action is not reached; the student may file a grievance following the College of Nursing Grievance Procedure published in the Student Handbook and College of Nursing website.
+If resolution is not achieved, the student meets with the course coordinator or department chair and associate dean.
+When resolution is not attained or mutual understanding of the issue or action is not reached, the student may file a grievance following the College of Nursing Grievance Procedure published in the Student Handbook and College of Nursing website.
 Consultation with the university ombuds person and Student Government president is appropriate.